 How to introduce strawberries safely

 Rinse them first—whether conventional or organic, pesticide residue exists on produce and rinsing reduces it.
+The FDA’s pesticide monitoring program tracks residue levels on produce, and while strawberries do show detectable residues, rinsing significantly lowers exposure.
 Remove the green leafy top; it’s not toxic, but it’s fibrous and less digestible than the fruit itself.

 Cut the strawberry into pieces appropriate for your dog’s size.
 For a ten-pound dog, that might be quarters.
 For a seventy-pound dog, halves are fine.
 If your dog is a gulper, go smaller.